Creating Drivers

 Inside the Skeleton class, there are multiple methods, here is an overview of what each does:

-• The public __construct method - this is where the class should be instantiated, and anything class properties derived from the configuration should be initialised.
+__constructmethod - this is where the class should be instantiated, and anything class properties derived from the configuration should be initialised. - The public

 Once the driver has been created, it's important to add tests, these can be mocked via a MockHandler, but should reflect the result of the actual API.